matthewberger/matthewberger.github.io/teaching/vaml/spring2020/syllabus/index.md

 In addition, you should have sufficient background in linear algebra, e.g. the ability to comprehend matrix notation, and an understanding of basic matrix computations, especially matrix inversion, eigendecomposition, and singular value decomposition.

 A background in data visualization is not necessary for this course.
-We will cover the fundamentals behind data visualization, ranging from basic principles, to how to author visualizations using Javascript and D3, in the first part of the course.
+We will cover the fundamentals behind data visualization, ranging from basic principles, to how to author visualizations using JavaScript and D3, in the first part of the course.
 Nevertheless, having some background with visualization systems such as matplotlib, ggplot2, Tableau, etc.. will be useful.

+Please see the [resources page](/teaching/vaml/spring2020/project) for resources related to JavaScript, SVG, D3, and Observable notebooks.

 ## Discussion